 Can croup spread to others?
 The viruses that cause croup can spread from one person to another.
 To help prevent the spread of viruses:

 Can my child get croup again?
 Some kids can have croup more than once.
-If this happens, health care providers can treat it.
-Sometimes a child who gets croup again will see a specialist called an otolaryngologist (also called an ENT doctor).
+If this happens, healthcare providers can treat it.
+Sometimes a child who gets croup again will see an ear, nose, and throat specialist.